FARMING

 justified, we can still ask what justifies even incidental deaths.
 We must

-realize that the question does not bear on Animal Rights specifically, but
+realize that the question does not bear on Animal Rights specifically,

 applies to morality generally.
-The answer, stripped to its essentials, is
+The answer, stripped to its essentials,

 that the rights of innocents can be overridden in certain circumstances.